Art + Critique

 The course programme includes modules and support in the form of:

-• Writing workshops to develop a project, curatorial or research proposal, improve your artist’s statement, exchange feedback and practice your critical and interpretive skills
+- Writing workshops, to develop a proposal, improve your artist’s statement, exchange feedback and practice your critical and interpretive skills

-• Off-site visits participate in critical discussions, articulate aesthetic judgments and build analytical skills
+- Off-site visits, to participate in critical discussions, articulate aesthetic judgments and build analytical skills

 What you will need

 This online course runs over two terms with a four-week winter break.
-The first term runs from 17 Oct – 5 Dec 2023 and the second term runs from 16 Jan – 5 Mar 2024.
+The first term runs from 15 Oct – 3 Dec 2024 and the second term runs from 14 Jan – 4 Mar 2025.
 We will meet every Tuesday 6:30pm – 8:30pm.
-Off-site visits will take place on Saturday, 18 Nov 2023, 2pm – 4pm.
+Blended/hybrid Off-site visits will take place on Saturday, 16 Nov 2024, 2pm – 5pm (TBC).
 Please make sure that you can attend during these dates and times.
+We may also have a blended/hybrid session for the workshop on Tuesday, 22 Oct 2024, 6:30pm – 8:30pm (TBC), or later in the course, pending a collective decision.

 Please read the Learning Agreement before registering for the course.
 For detailed information on the course schedule, lectures and reading please download the Course Outline.
 If you have any questions please use the contact form to get in touch.